rose-collectionservices/collection-services-manual/09-PRESERVATION/readme.md

 Once items have been returned from conservation:
 1. When the item is returned, the Rose Library liaison will:
+	* In Aeon, add a new note to the request including a description of the problem, a description of the treatment, and the date the item was returned.
+(Re-writing the note is necessary because Aeon will only print the information contained in the most recent note in the record.)
+ 	* Print the Aeon request and file it in the CL-2 file.
+ 	* Remove the request from that activity (done on the request itself).
+	* Route the request to "Request finished."
+ 	* Update the conservation list to reflect that treatment is complete and has been returned.
   	* Refile the item in the collection or reshelve the box.
 If part of an ongoing processing project, the liaison will return the material to the appropriate archivist.
-	* In Aeon, remove the request from that activity (done on the request itself).
-	* In Aeon, route the request to "Request finished."
- 	* Update the conservation list to reflect that treatment is complete and has been returned.
-2. The Rose Library liaison will add a new note to the request record including both a description of the problem, a description of the treatment, and the date the item was returned.
-The liaison will reprint the call slip and file it in the collection CL-2 file.
-Re-writing the note is necessary because Aeon will only print the information contained in the most recent note in the record.

 ### 9.2.2 Books